My terrifying nightmare

-This short story is based on my nightmare that I dreamed on Monday the 25th of January 2016.
+This short story is based on my nightmare from years ago.

 I decided to turn it into a short story because it seemed so real.
-It actually jolted me out of my sleep and even after waking up I was left reeling, thinking it was real.
+It jolted me out of my sleep and even after waking up I was left reeling, believing it had happened.

-Switching off the engine and shuffling in my seat, I look over at the house.
+Switching off the engine and shuffling in my seat, I look over at my parent’s house.
 Oddly, the front door is open.
 I look down the side of the house at the wheelie bins, expecting to see Dad putting out the rubbish.
-He’s not there.
+He isn’t there.

-I check the living room window, expecting to see a single shutter flexing as Mum peeks through.
-But she wasn’t there, the shutters were undisturbed.
+I check the living room window, expecting to see a single shutter flexing, with Mum’s fingers waving to greet me.
+But she isn’t, the shutters are undisturbed.

-Walking again, I look up at the window, expecting to see Mum waving at me with a big smile on her face.
-Instead, it’s a face I do not recognise.
-The stranger’s face sends a shiver down my spine and stops me walking.
+Walking to the house, I look up at the window, expecting to see Mum waving at me with a big smile on her face.
+There is a smile, but it’s not one I recognise.
+The stranger’s face sends a shiver down my spine.

 I freeze.
 I don’t know what to do.
-All I can feel is fear.
+All I feel is fear.

 It’s someone wearing a mask – the moon crescent shaped grin is permanent, with a bloody redness to it.
 The stranger teases their arm up and slowly waves at me.

-I regain control of my body and charge through the open door.
-Through the entrance hall, into the sitting room, straight onto the stairs.
-I jump over the first step, and run, skipping a step a time.
+I regain control of my body and charge inside.
+Through the entrance hall, into the sitting room and onto the stairs.
+I jump over the first step and stumble on the second, falling flat onto my front.
+The step winds me, stopping me momentarily.
+Regaining my breath, I clamber up.

-Someone’s looming on the landing.
-I see him, staring at me, still smiling uncontrollably from the top of the stairs.
+My foot slips again, forcing me onto all fours.
+I look up, someone’s looming on the landing.
+It’s him, staring down at me, still smiling uncontrollably from the top of the stairs.
+I get back onto my feet and skip the final few steps.

-Reaching out to him I push him against the wall.
+I throw my body against him, pushing him against the wall.
 He doesn’t flinch, he smiles.
 Chuckling under his breath.
 I tear his mask off his face.
-He looks grey, lacking a healthy skin colour.
+He’s grey, lacking a healthy skin colour.

 “Where are my parents?”
 I hear the fear in the shaky intonation of my voice.